top of page

 If one or more of these factors resonate with you, it's perfectly normal.
 You are not alone and that's ok.

 As ever, please talk to your doctor or medical practitioner most familiar with your medical history before implementing any changes in diet, exercise or lifestyle, especially if you are under treatment.
-Links to any supporting studies or resources are shared at the end of page.
+Links to supporting studies or resources are shared at the end of page.

 Before we look at how we might start to make physical activity part of our life (note the use of the words 'physical activity' rather than 'exercise') what amount should we aim for?
 For the sake of simplicity let us use the World Health Organisation’s recommendations that have been adopted by most public health bodies.
 Those aged 18 to 64 years: